-tan-1wL2H-sin-1L2R <31° Eq.
-8
+tan-1wL2H-sin-1L2R <24° Eq.
+9

+Note that for the uniformly loaded segmental arch, the first term of Equation 8 reduces to be independent of the applied load.

 Lastly, the arch must be checked for compressive stress.
 Though the stress can be checked at any point within the arch using the developed thrust, for segmental arches, the maximum thrust and therefore stress, is at the skewback.
 Transforming the horizontal and vertical components of the reaction at the skewback into normal and shear components, after some trigonometric work:

 Nskew=HR-fR+ wL21-R-fR2 Eq.
-9
+10